DatumDive/EDA-on-Pakistan-Floods/README.md

 the damage done to our agriculture.

 ## Author:
-- Muhammad Ahmed Suhail
+- Muhammad Ahmed Suhail ( Founder and CEO DatumDive )

-## Acknowledgments:
-- This project was completed as an assignment for **Data Analysis and Visualization** at FAST - NUCES Islamabad.